Granulate/gprofiler/README.md

 sudo sh -c "setsid ./gprofiler -cu --token <token> --service-name <service> [options] > /dev/null 2>&1 &"
 ```

+You can verify that it has started correctly with `pgrep gprofiler`.
+If that doesn't find any process, try running without `> /dev/null 2>&1 &` so you can inspect the output, and look for errors.

 Its logs can then be viewed in their default location (`/var/log/gprofiler`).

 gProfiler unpacks executables to `/tmp` by default; if your `/tmp` is marked with `noexec`,